The Mystery of an Electronic ‘Let’s Go Brandon’ Road Sign in South Dakota

 The DOT wasn’t involved with the project, Dressen pointed out.
 But after social-media posts in recent days displayed the sign with the message, the DOT had a staffer drive to Dell Rapids and turn it off on Tuesday, Dressen said.

-“It’s unsure who programmed it,” Dressen said, noting the sign was not protected by a padlock.
+“It’s unclear who programmed it,” Dressen said, noting the sign was not protected by a padlock.
 “But DOT was being blamed for it, so we shut it off.”

 Kyle Schievelbein, whose company owns the sign, said none of his employees programmed the abusive message, and he’s not sure who did.